weavejester/crypto-password/README.md

 ## Installation

-Add the following dependency to your `project.clj` file:
+Add the following dependency to your deps.edn file:

+    crypto-password/crypto-password {:mvn/version "0.3.0"}

+Or to your Leiningen project file:

     [crypto-password "0.3.0"]